Frequently Asked Questions about BC highway cams

 Q. How often do the highway cam images update?

-A. Most of the rural images (Northern, Southern Interior and Vancouver Island) are scheduled to provide a new image approximately every 15 minutes.
-The Sparwood, Canal Flats, Kimberley and Yahk cams provide an image every 30 minutes.
-The Lower Mainland images update every two minutes.
+A. Most of the rural images (Northern, Southern Interior and Vancouver Island) are scheduled to provide a new image approximately every 10-15 minutes.
+More remote cams may provide an image every 30 minutes.
+The Lower Mainland images update between every two to 15 minutes.

-Q. If the rural cams are scheduled to update every 15 to 30 minutes, why does the little counter at the top of each page say it will reload every two minutes?
+Q. If the rural cams are scheduled to update every 15 to 30 minutes, why does the little counter at the top of each page say it will reload every two minutes/120 seconds?

 A. The counter tells users when the web page will refresh, not when the images update.
 Page refreshes are done every two minutes to prevent image caching in the browser, and to ensure you are getting the most updated version of the image available.